ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 -   Prose mirror uses markdown-it for converting markdown to HTML and HTML to markdown.
 We will follow the [security guidelines of markdown-it](https://github.com/markdown-it/markdown-it/blob/master/docs/security.md#security) to turn off HTML at source as given in the [API docs](https://markdown-it.github.io/markdown-it/#MarkdownIt.new).
 Prosemirror-markdown follows the same as shown in this
     [specific line of code](https://github.com/ProseMirror/prosemirror-markdown/blob/26e58302399b7d9a9b3bc8fc3bf5807627ca29e5/src/from_markdown.ts#L245).
--   For additional safety, using [sanitize-html](https://www.npmjs.com/package/sanitize-html) package to whitelist only specific html tags on need basis or completely disallow any html tags.
+-   For additional safety we may use [sanitize-html](https://www.npmjs.com/package/sanitize-html) package on need basis if HTML is turned on.
+This will whitelist only specific html tags needed for rich text markdown.

 ### Performance